Skip to content

-We all love to travel for fun, but an educational trip might be enjoyable every once in a while.
-Learning is part of the travelling experience, especially if you are offered a chance to learn about a country’s past with all the mysteries it holds.
-In this article, we will shed light on the Tomb of Gul Baba in Budapest, also giving you a glimpse of the history of Ottoman Hungary.
+We all love to travel for fun, but an educational trip might be enjoyable occasionally.
+Learning is part of the travelling experience, especially if you are offered a chance to learn about a country’s past and all its mysteries.
+In this article, we will shed light on the Tomb of Gul Baba in Budapest and give you a glimpse of the history of Ottoman Hungary.

 It is probably not on “the best of Budapest” list, but the Tomb of Gul Baba is a hidden gem in the Hungarian capital that surely deserves a visit.
 Read on to learn more about that northernmost place of pilgrimage for Muslims before you go!